jsdclxvi/Reforestation/README.md

-## I used to be a banker, but I lost interest.
+## I thought about going on an all-almond diet.
+But that's just nuts.